AlessioRoda/rt2_assignment1/README.md

 ### Run with gazeebo_script.sh

-The easiest way to launch the entire simulation is just to copy and paste the gazeebo_script.sh file in the root folder, then you have to open it and provide to create in the root folder three files: ros.sh, ros2.sh, ros12.sh.
-These files are necessary to access to set the correct ros distribution in the terminal.

-Before proceeding install gnome-terminal with
+In this case you need to install gnome-terminal with

 ```
 install gnome-terminal
 ```

+The easiest way to launch the entire simulation is just to copy and paste the gazebo_script.sh file in the root folder, then you have to provide to create in the root folder three files: ros.sh, ros2.sh, ros12.sh.
+These files are necessary to set the correct ros distribution in the terminal.

 In case you have to create them you can just copy and paste